MorvanZhou/rethink/README.md

 rethink.run()
 ```

-If you need more custom running settings, you can use the parameters of `rethink.run()`:
+If you need to customize settings, you can set the parameters in `rethink.run()`:

 ```python
 import rethink